sa0998/shop-floor-personal-test/index.md

   when your machines are running, when they are stopped, and the number of parts they produce.
 The SMIs send this information to the ShopFloorConnect OEE monitoring software over your existing Ethernet.
+report_heading: Production, Efficiency, and Downtime Reports
+report_para: ShopFloorConnect production monitoring software has a powerful browser-based reporting feature that allows you to configure and generate reports on demand, or to set up schedules to automatically deliver pre-configured reports.
+report_inner_data: []

 ---
 ![](/uploads/2021/03/29/sfc6-gif.gif)